textlint-rule/textlint-rule-max-number-of-lines/README.md

 # textlint-rule-max-number-of-lines

-[textlint](https://github.com/azu/textlint "textlint") rule for linting number of lines.
+[textlint](https://github.com/azu/textlint "textlint") rule that lint number of lines.

+If over the line number, report it as error.

 ## Installation